PlanckByte/ESP32-Arduino-projects/README.md

 ### Implementation:
 1. Connect the RFID module to the Arduino using SPI as shown in their respective documentation
 2. Connect the I2C LCD to the Arduino as shown in their respective documentation.
-3. Predefine the UIDs of RFID cards for specific functions:
+3. Predefine the UIDs of RFID cards for specific functions by using the "dumpinfo" from the MFRC522 library:
    - One card for **Start/Pause**.
    - Another card for **Stop/Reset**.
 4. When an RFID card is scanned: